iridescenz/test-tickets/README.md

 https://tickets-test.netlify.app

-1. should render tickets with data sorted by price from file tickets.json
+1. should render tickets sorted by price from file tickets.json

 2. filter tickets by number of stops